-Alone in the grove Orpheus stood and ran back through the chaotic realm to the river Styx.
-He pleaded and flung golden coins into Charon’s skiff, but each time the ferryman denied him.
+Alone in the grove, Orpheus stood, and ran back through the chaotic realm, to the river Styx.
+He pleaded, and flung golden coins into Charon”s skiff but, each time, the ferryman denied him.
 Orpheus raised his lyre.
 He tried to sing, he tried to play, but everything felt disjointed.

-Orpheus sank to his knees beside the river of sorrow.
-Lingering on the brink for seven days and seven nights.
-His golden sandals tarnished from his wanderings, his robes frayed.
+Orpheus sank to his knees, beside the river of sorrow.
+Lingering on the brink, for seven days and seven nights, his golden sandals tarnished from his wanderings, his robes frayed.
 Only the song of the nightingale broke his longing for death.

-Returning to the lake, he raised a marble tomb, and left wild flowers to her memory.
-Before the seasons turned he departed from Thrace.
+Returning to the lake, he raised a marble tomb, and left wild flowers to Euridice’s memory.
+Before the seasons turned, he departed from Thrace.
 A lone figure, his lyre slung over his shoulder, he wandered through foreign lands.
-He communed with no one, as life for Orpheus had lost all meaning.
-Beside the sea he removed the amulets from his neck, and offered them to the waves.
-He lay down inert.
-His lyre clutched to him, as the sea ebbed, and his song left him.
+He communed with no one as, life for Orpheus, had lost all meaning.
+Beside the sea, he removed the amulets from his neck, and offered them to the waves.
+He lay down inert, his lyre clutched to him, as the sea ebbed, and his song left him.

-Under the moonless night he writhed.
-Longing to dissolve into seafoam, and be released from his suffering.
-The waves crashed on his body, bruising his flesh as the wind evoked strange music from his lyre.
+Under the moonless night, he writhed, longing to dissolve into sea-foam, and be released from his suffering.
+The waves crashed on his body, bruising his flesh, as the wind evoked strange music from his lyre.
 When day broke, he turned and left for his ancestral lands.
-Treading the path that led towards the high mountains he returned to the grove, and curled up on the earth.
-Overhead the leaves flickered, and his fingers lightly brushed the strings.
-His lips parted, and his voice trembled, until, at long last, he began to sing once more.
-However, he did not sing of the flowering earth, but of the realm of Hades and the sorrow of his own heart.
+Treading the path that led towards the high mountains, he returned to the grove, and curled up on the earth.
+Overhead, the leaves flickered, and his fingers lightly brushed the lyre’s strings.
+His lips parted, and his voice trembled until, at long last, he began to sing, once more.
+However, he did not sing of the flowering earth, but of the realm of Hades, and the sorrow of his own heart.

-Pausing for a moment, Orpheus watched a young man climb up through the valley towards him.
-He knelt before Orpheus, and offered flax bread and wild strawberries.
-Orpheus thanked him and gladly shared with the youth who glanced at him.
-At his tender smile, cheeks hollowed by grief, and his eyes, brown with the faintest trace of amber.
+Pausing for a moment, Orpheus watched a young man climb up through the valley, towards him.
+He knelt before Orpheus, and offered flax bread, and wild strawberries.
+Orpheus thanked him, and gladly shared with the youth, who glanced at him; at his tender smile, cheeks hollowed by grief, and his eyes, brown with the faintest trace of amber.

-As the days passed more men gathered on the hillside, from the young to the battle weary.
-Breaking bread together they shared in song and listened to Orpheus.
-Through his music and his teachings, the sacred mysteries of life, and of their own hearts became known to them.
+As the days passed more men gathered on the hillside, from the young, to the battle weary.
+Breaking bread together, they shared in song, and listened to Orpheus.
+Through his music and his teachings, the sacred mysteries of life, and of their own hearts, became known to them.

-After three years Orpheus took his leave from them.
-He wandered down through the pines and hornbeams of the western slopes, where, beside a river, he removed his lyre and laid down.
+After three years, Orpheus took his leave from them.
+He wandered down, through the pines and hornbeams of the western slopes where, beside a river, he removed his lyre and laid it down.
 He watched the clouds drift overhead, ivy creeping towards him.
 He saw the sky flush crimson, as a scream tore through the air.
-Orpheus opened his eyes to see a group of women huddled over him.
-Wild eyed they descended on him, ripping his clothes and tearing at his flesh.
-He held his lyre against his chest, but they flung it aside and into the river.
-Orpheus tried to fight them off but there were too many of them.
+Orpheus opened his eyes, to see a group of women, huddled over him.
+Wild-eyed, they descended on him, ripping his clothes, and tearing at his flesh.
+He held his lyre against his chest, but they flung it aside, and into the river.
+Orpheus tried to fight them off, but there were too many of them.
 With the strength of a thousand wild animals, they tore his body to shreds, and discarded his severed head into the river.

-The muses withdrew from the mountain springs and rushed to Calliope who was stood on the blood soaked soil.
-Violets bloomed as she gathered his fragmented form, wrapping him in silk and clutching him to her chest as she turned away.
+The muses withdrew from the mountain springs, and rushed to Calliope, who was standing on the blood-soaked soil.
+Violets bloomed, as she gathered his fragmented form, wrapping him in silk, and clutching him to her chest, as she turned away.